skywardcloud/QQQAstro/README.md

 QQQAstro enriches intraday QQQ CSV data with basic Vedic astrology markers.
 All planetary positions are computed in sidereal coordinates.
+The output now also includes the sign and nakshatra of every planet calculated with the Swiss Ephemeris.

 ## Requirements
 - Python 3